If you’ve experienced a drop in traffic since mid-March, then more than likely you were penalized by one of Google’s recent actions.

 Penguin update explained

-Penguin launched on April 24…and it’s a Google update that wanted to penalize those pages that violate Google Webmaster Guidelines on spamming.
+Google launched Penguin on April 24.
+It was designed to penalize those pages that violate Google Webmaster Guidelines on spamming.

 This is the over-optimization penalty that they’ve been talking about.

-Most of you probably understand what spamming means, but if you don’t here’s a short video by Danny Sullivan that explains.
+Most of you probably understand what spamming means, but if you don’t, here’s a short video by Danny Sullivan that explains it.

-Now there is some question within SEO circles as to whether this helps or hurts Google’s search results…but whether this update hurt or improved Google’s search results is hard to tell since most SEO experts can find odd things about the new search…but general Google search users haven’t said anything.
+Now, there is some question within SEO circles as to whether this update helped or hurt Google’s search results.
+Whether this update hurt or improved Google’s search results is hard to tell since most SEO experts can indeed find odd things about the new search, but general Google search users haven’t said anything.

 All updates can take up to a week to roll out completely as these updates have to reach different data centers around the world that Google owns, covering all of the search results.
 It’s safe to say that by now the update is over.